skip to content

 Electronic lab notebooks (ELN) are an important tool to ensure data safety and reproducibility of experimental results in a lab.
 It is part of a thorough research data management (https://fdm.uni-koeln.de/serviceangebot/servicekatalog-1).
 At the Faculty of Mathematics and Natural Sciences, we have the opportunity to test the software eLABJOURNAL.
 In this proposal, we suggest to test eLABJOURNAL in the Laboratory of the Institute of Geography within the working group Ecosystem Research and to report whether this software can be used more broadly within the KPA to e.g., exchange protocols between different working groups and coordinate our technical infrastructure (Großgeräte) more efficiently.

-KPA 004 (started)
+KPA 004 (started and extended)

 Prof. Dr. Christina Bogner – Geography - Ecosystem research